Studeks/jitsi-excalidraw/README.md

 https://excalidraw.com/#room=91bd46ae3aa84dff9d20,pfLqgEoY1c2ioq8LmGwsFA
 ```

 The first set of digits is the room.
-This is visible from the server that’s going to dispatch messages to everyone that knows this number.
+This is visible from the server that's going to dispatch messages to everyone that knows this number.

 The second set of digits is the encryption key.
-The Excalidraw server doesn’t know about it.
+The Excalidraw server doesn't know about it.
 This is what all the participants use to encrypt/decrypt the messages.

 > Note: Please ensure that the encryption key is 22 characters long.